rpatterson/prunerr/README.rst

 Install using any tool for installing standard Python 3 distributions such as `pip`_::

-  $ pip3 install --user python-project-structure
+  $ pip3 install --user project-structure

 ****************************************************************************************